Vår Energi

 Vår Energi AS is a Norwegian oil and gas company headquartered in Stavanger, Norway.
 The company was established in 2018 following the merger between Eni Norway and Point Resources.
 Vår Energi AS is a publicly traded company listed on Oslo Stock Exchange with Eni as the largest stock holder.

 History

 The company was established in December 2018 as a result of the merger between Eni Norge and Point Resources AS.
 Eni Norge was a subsidiary of the Italian oil and gas company Eni, while Point Resources AS was owned by HitecVision, a private equity firm specializing in the energy sector.
 The merger created one of the largest independent oil and gas companies in Norway, with a production of approximately 300,000 barrels of oil equivalent per day.

 In August 2019, Vår Energi AS acquired ExxonMobil's upstream assets in Norway for a total of $4.5 billion.
 The deal included ownership interests in more than 20 producing fields in the North Sea, including the Grane, Snorre, and Fram fields.
 The acquisition made Vår Energi AS the second-largest operator on the Norwegian continental shelf, after Equinor.

+In July 2026, Vår Energi agreed to acquire BlueNord in a cash-and-share transaction valuing the company at NOK 12.84 billion (US$1.33 billion).
+The combination was expected to create Europe's largest independent oil and gas producer, with a long-term production target of approximately 450,000 barrels of oil equivalent per day, while Eni would remain its majority shareholder.